jkomoros/card-web/README.md

 The web app defines its own permissions that apply at this tier in src/reducers/user.js.BASE_USER_TYPE_SIGNED_IN_PERMISSIONS.
 Keys you provide here will supercede those.

+#### permissions.signed_in_domain

+The override permissions for users who are signed in AND the sign in has a username and email attached AND that email's domain matches the config.user_domain.
+Note that this means these permissions layer on top of the overrides provided for permissions.signed_in and permissions.anonymous.

+You'd typically do this if you wanted to, for example, only give view access to people signing in with an email account tied to 'mycompany.com'.

 ### twitter_handle (optional)